2w21234/MultiCook/README.md

 conda activate MultiCook
 ```

-To run CookHLA, move the appropriate **mach1** binary file on ./CookHLa/dependency/mach_mac for your operating system (Linux or macOS) and place it in the ./CookHLA/dependency directory.
+To run CookHLA, move the appropriate **mach1** binary file for your operating system (Linux or macOS) on ./CookHLA/dependency directory. <br/>
-Move the binary **mach1** file on ./CookHLA/dependency directory
+The exisiting mach1 file on ./CookHLA/dependency is for linux. <br/>
+For MacOS (64bit or 32bit for intel chip), the files are on CookHLA/dependency/mach1_mac/(32bit or 64bit). <br/>

-Note for Windows Users:
+Note for Windows Users: <br/>
 CookHLA and HIBAG are not supported on Windows.
 As a result, Step 1 (imputation) cannot be performed.
 Windows users can only proceed with Step 2, which involves merging the results from various imputation runs using Merge.py.